Causal Data Science Lab @UIUC

 RM 4125, 614 E. Daniel st.

-I am Yonghan Jung, an assistant professor in the School of Information Sciences at the UIUC and the leader of the Causal Data Science Lab.
-I am also a faculty affiliate at the National Center for Supercomputing Applications (NCSA), and Illinois Informatics.
+I am Yonghan Jung, an assistant professor in the School of Information Sciences at UIUC and the leader of the Causal Data Science Lab.
+I am also a faculty affiliate at the National Center for Supercomputing Applications (NCSA) and Illinois Informatics.

 news